Stride (bus rapid transit): Approval and planning

 Funding for a 45 mi BRT system on I-405 and SR 522 was included in the Sound Transit 3 package, a major ballot measure in 2016 to expand Sound Transit services across the region.
 The BRT element would cost an estimated $3 billion in year-of-expenditure dollars and include 2,100 total parking spaces at various park-and-ride lots.
 The earlier draft of the plan had only allocated $341 million towards a BRT program, which was protested by Eastside cities, especially Renton.
 The Sound Transit 3 package was passed by voters in November 2016 and the BRT lines were initially scheduled to open in 2024.
 The I-405 lines would be contingent on completion of HOT lanes on the south half of the corridor, which was originally scheduled to begin in 2019 and finish in 2024.
 The Bellevue–Lynnwood HOT lanes had opened in 2015.

 The BRT system was named Stride in 2018 and given its own branding, which would be reflected in bus liveries and station designs.
 In 2020, the individual lines were given alphanumeric designations—with S as a prefix to the number—to differentiate from existing BRT services in the region that use either letters or colors.
 Stride lines will be colored gold on Sound Transit maps.
+The SR 522 line was originally planned to have some trips continue from Bothell to Woodinville until a separate Sound Transit Express route was proposed in 2020.
 Preliminary engineering and planning began in early 2018 with contracts awarded to WSP USA and David Evans and Associates.
 A set of business access and transit lanes on SR 522 began construction in 2019 and was completed in 2022 for use by the future Stride S3 Line.

 In 2019, Washington State Department of Transportation (WSDOT) began construction of Renton–Bellevue HOT lanes on I-405, which includes a rebuilt interchange for the Stride S1 Line.
 Sound Transit completed environmental review for the S1 and S2 lines (on I-405) in September 2020 and the S3 Line (on SR 522) in March 2021.
 The program was delayed by several years due to a systemwide budget shortfall caused by the COVID-19 pandemic.
 In the 2021 realignment of the Sound Transit 3 program, the openings for the Stride lines was revised to 2026 and 2027, with park-and-ride projects delayed further to 2034 and 2044.
 Sound Transit adopted the final alignments and stations for the Stride lines in September 2021, along with the site of the proposed bus base.